 Company Overview of The Hongkong and Shanghai Banking Corporation Limited

 The Hongkong and Shanghai Banking Corporation Limited, together with its subsidiaries, provides banking and related financial services principally in the Asia-Pacific region.
-The company offers a range of financial products and services, such as current and savings accounts, mortgages and personal loans, credit cards, debit cards, insurance, asset management services, wealth management, and local and international payment services to meet the personal banking, consumer lending, and wealth management needs of individual customers.
-It also provides commercial banking product and services comprising payments and cash management, international trade finance, treasury and capital markets, commerc...
+The company offers various financial products and services, including current and savings accounts, mortgages and personal loans, credit cards, debit cards, insurance, asset management services, wealth management, and local and international payment services to meet the personal banking, consumer lending, and wealth management needs of individual customers.
+It also provides commercial banking products and services, such as payments and cash management, international trade finance, treasury and capital markets, commercia...

 HSBC Main Building

 Key Executives for The Hongkong and Shanghai Banking Corporation Limited

 Global Head Private Wealth Solutions and Chief Executive Officer of Private Bank North Asia